-The use of wheels or tires not recommended by Ford Motor Company may affect the operation of your tire pressure monitoring system.
+The use of wheels or tires not recommended by us may affect the operation of your tire pressure monitoring system.

 If the tire pressure monitoring system indicator is flashing, the system is malfunctioning.
 Your replacement tire might be incompatible with your tire pressure monitoring system, or some component of the system may be damaged.